PHagan23/todomvc_automation_project/revised_test_plan.md

 ##Features to Test (TODO MON)

-* Add a new ToDo item
+* Add a new ToDo item (D1, P1)
-* Can't add an item with an empty value
+* Can't add an item with an empty value (D1, P1)
-* Can add a multi word-string
+* Can add a multi word-string (D1, P1)
 * Check basic punctuation !,."?
+(D1, P1)
-* Check !@#%)*"\~-_ symbols
+* Check !@#%)*"\~-_ symbols (D1, P1)
-* Check primary emojos: :) :( :D :S
+* Check primary emojos: :) :( :D :S  (D1, P1)
-* Check massive character count (>280)
+* Check massive character count (>280) (D1, P1)
-* Cannot paste over 280 chars
+* Cannot paste over 280 chars (D1, P1)
-* Can paste exactly 280 chars
+* Can paste exactly 280 chars (D1, P1)
-* Check language native symbols: ẞ大本éñ
+* Check language native symbols: ẞ大本éñ (D1, P1)
-* Check major currencies : $£¥€
+* Check major currencies : $£¥€ (D1, P1)
-* Check can Undo/CtrlZ
+* Check can Undo/CtrlZ (D1, P1)

-* Modify a ToDo item (by double-clicking)
+* Modify a ToDo item (by double-clicking) (D1, P1)
-* If you modify a ToDo item and click Escape during edit, it should cancel the modification
+* If you modify a ToDo item and click Escape during edit, it should cancel the modification (D1, P1)
-* A ToDo item can be ticked-off (it will appear with a line through it)
+* A ToDo item can be ticked-off (it will appear with a line through it) (D1, P1)
-* A completed ToDo item can be unticked again
+* A completed ToDo item can be unticked again (D1, P1)
-* A ToDo item can be reordered by dragging it up or down in the list
+* A ToDo item can be reordered by dragging it up or down in the list (we know this will fail, automate later, D4, P4)
-* Delete an incomplete ToDo item
+* Delete an incomplete ToDo item (D1, P1)
-* Delete a completed ToDo item
+* Delete a completed ToDo item (D1, P1)
-* Status bar displays "0 items left" when there are no items left
+* Status bar displays "0 items left" when there are no items left (D1, P1)
-* Status bar displays "1 item left" when there is 1 item left
+* Status bar displays "1 item left" when there is 1 item left (D1, P1)
-* Status bar displays "n items left" when there are >1 items left
+* Status bar displays "n items left" when there are >1 items left (D1, P1)

-* Status bar is hidden when there are no ToDo items in the system
+* Status bar is hidden when there are no ToDo items in the system (D1, P1)
-* Status bar can toggle between Active, All and Completed
+* Status bar can toggle between Active, All and Completed (D1, P1)
-* ToDo items have a 280 character limit
+* ToDo items have a 280 character limit (D1, P1)
-* When there are any completed items, a "Clear completed" link appears in the status bar
+* When there are any completed items, a "Clear completed" link appears in the status bar (D1, P1)
-* When the "Clear completed" link is clicked, all completed items are deleted
+* When the "Clear completed" link is clicked, all completed items are deleted (D1, P1)
-* Clicking the down arrow symbol next to the "What needs to be done?" box will toggle all items to Completed or Not Completed
+* Clicking the down arrow symbol next to the "What needs to be done?" box will toggle all items to Completed or Not Completed (D1, P1)
 * Can we undo / rescue delete all?
+(D1, P1)

 ## Behaviour Testing